m-rlt-n/flipping_the_script/README.md

 - ### Remote Data Sources
     (Batch Layer) Data from the Cook County State's Attorney Office is pulled via .CSV Download from Cook County Government Open Data.
-    (Speed Layer) Data from 01/01/2023 and later is stored separeately (IN WHAT?) and streamed into the application in real time
+    (Speed Layer) Data from 01/01/2023 and later is stored separately (IN WHAT?) and streamed into the application in real time
 - ### Data Lake
     .CSV data is ingested into the Hadoop HDFS data lake using shell scripts in `etl/02_data_ingestion` I wrote this data to CSV because it simplified EDA (which I needed to do in prep for later steps).
-That said, the data comes out of the Cook County API in JSon and there is no performace reason to mutate it into CSV before pulling it into the batch layer.
+That said, the data comes out of the Cook County API in JSON and there is no performance reason to mutate it into CSV before pulling it into the batch layer.
 - ### Batch Layer
     Dispositions and Sentencing data are joined and saved in Hive using Spark Jobs
 - ###

 ## In this repo:

-This reposistory has `n` directories [`app`, `etl`, `...`]
+This repository has `n` directories [`app`, `etl`, `...`]

 - `app`:
 - `etl`: